Male3451/Maersk_Internship_Program/README.md

 Problem Statement
 -----------------

-Create a project in java to
+Create a project in java to-

-Write java program to :<br>
+1-Write java program to :<br>
 a.
 Generate Fibonacci series upto 20<br>
 b.
 Save all of these generate Fibonacci numbers in desc order with column name "Fibo Series"<br>
 c. highlight cell of all the odd numbers in red color (refer to sample directory) <br>